-The Doctor learns from working with the rebels that ironically Styles was not responsible for the explosion that kicked off the war.
+The Doctor is able to figure out from working with the rebels that ironically Styles was not responsible for the explosion that kicked off the war.
 One of the rebels named Shura blew the house and himself up in a kamikaze attack against Styles.
 Unfortunately he was unaware that the peace conference was going on at the time.

 The Doctor and Jo head back to stop Shura, but along the way they are ambushed by the Controller and and a group of Ogrons.
 The Doctor convinces the Controller that he can finally free humanity from the Daleks.
 The Controller is skeptical at first, but eventually comes to believe the Doctor after having seen how scared the Daleks were of him.
 He also releases the Doctor as he feels he owes him for sparing his life when the rebels attacked.

 The Daleks exterminate the Controller for his treachery, and decide to launch an attack on the conference to make sure that their version of history isn’t changed.